 |Discharge Monitoring Report (DMR) Form – Use for reporting numeric effluent limits results||EPA Form 3320-1|

-The facility will be considered legally covered by the general permit five (5) days after the postmark of the NOI, unless notified otherwise by the Division.
-No public participation is involved; however, the general permit does allow anyone to file a petition with the Division asking that general coverage be revoked and an individual permit be required.
-The TSMP is effective through May 14, 2014.
+The division will send to the permittee a written Notice of Coverage (NOC), informing the permittee that the NOI was received and stormwater discharges from the industrial activity have been approved under this general permit.
+The operator is authorized to discharge stormwater associated with the industrial activity as of the effective date on the division prepared NOC.
+A copy of the NOC shall be kept on site.
+No public participation is involved; however, the general permit does allow anyone to file a petition with the division asking that general coverage be revoked and an individual permit be required.
+The TSMP is effective through April 14, 2020.

-Annual maintenance fees for the Industrial Storm Water General Permit became applicable on January 31, 2001.
+Annual maintenance fees for the Industrial Stormwater General Permit became applicable in September of 2014.
 Fees range from zero for the sites less than or equal to 1 acre to $970 for sites greater than or equal to 500 acres.
-Permittees will be invoiced by the Division once the NOI has been processed.
-The fees are given in 0400-40-11 here.
+Permittees will be invoiced by the division once the NOI has been processed.
+The fees can be found in Rule 0400-40-11.

-The applicant may proceed with the industrial activity five (5) days after the postmark of the NOI and must comply with all conditions stated on the general permit.
-Any planned changes or additions to the facility require the discharger to give notice to the Division as soon as possible.
+The applicant may proceed with the industrial activity upon receipt of the NOC from the division and must comply with all conditions stated in the general permit.
+Any planned changes or additions to the facility require the discharger to give notice to the division as soon as possible.
 A new NOI from the new owner must be submitted at least five (5) days before the facility is sold or transferred.

-Applicants must develop a stormwater pollution prevention plan prior to submitting an NOI.
-Certain categories of industries must conduct annual analytical monitoring of stormwater discharges, with storm water monitoring reports due March 31 of the following calendar year.
+Applicants must develop a stormwater pollution prevention plan (SWPPP) prior to submitting an NOI and must submit a copy of the SWPPP with the NOI.
+Certain categories of industries must conduct annual analytical monitoring of stormwater discharges, with stormwater monitoring reports due 30 days after the sampling results are obtained, but no later than the March 31st of the following calendar year, whichever comes first.
 Almost all permittees must conduct quarterly visual examinations of stormwater discharges throughout the term of the permit.